The consolidated election is April 1. Early voting is underway.

 The district is made up of four elementary schools: Kimberly Heights School in Tinley Park; ArborElementary School, Scarlet Oak School and Arbor Park Middle School (all of which are in OakForest).

-Patch provided candidates with a questionnaire.
-Their answers are published in profiles.
+Candidates were provided with a questionnaire.
+Their answers are now published in candidate profiles.

 Candidate: